-How Long is the Grand Canyon?
+How Long Is the Grand Canyon?
 Explore Its Vast Dimensions!

 According to measurements, the Grand Canyon spans a length of 277 miles (446 km), starting at Lees Ferry (mile 0) and concluding at the Grand Wash Cliffs (mile 277 / km 446).
 In comparison, the Colorado River, which originates in the Rocky Mountains of Colorado and flows to the Gulf of California in Mexico, surpasses the Grand Canyon in length, stretching a total of 1450 miles (2333 km).